exxeleron/qPython/doc/source/type-conversion.rst

  ``time``         -19          ``QTemporal  numpy.timedelta64  ms``
 ===============  ============ =====================================

-.. note:: Temporal types in Python are represented as instances of
+.. note:: By default, temporal types in Python are represented as instances of
           :class:`.qtemporal.QTemporal` wrapping over ``numpy.datetime64`` or
           ``numpy.timedelta64`` with specified resolution.
+          This setting can be modified (`numpy_temporals = True`) and temporal types can be represented without wrapping.

 During the serialization to IPC protocol, Python types are mapped to q as